membraneframework/membrane_tutorials/get_started/simple_pipeline.md

 ### Running a pipeline

-Your pipeline you can start from any place in the code, but you can easily start it using Elixir interactive console:
+You can start your pipeline from any place in the code but it's convenient to use Elixir's interactive console:

 ```bash
 $ iex -S mix